 "If any person for the purpose of obtaining any allowance, reduction, rebate, or repayment in respect of any duty under this Act, either for himself or for any other person, or in any return made with reference to any duty under this Act, knowingly makes any false statement or false representation, he shall be liable on summary conviction to imprisonment for a term not exceeding six months with hard labour."

 As it appears to be a highway from other evidence, and no duty was assessed in the Inland Revenue Valuation, and the Inland Revenue were under a duty to collect all taxes applying, and hence value the land unless certain that an exemption applied, it is surely for anyone who argues that a different reason for the non-valuation of this white road to show which other exemption could have applied.

 c.
 Archive.
 The extracts below are from the records that were passed from the IR Valuation Offices to The National Archives at Kew.
-The National Archives document reference is IR 126/2/158.
+The National Archives document reference is IR 126/2/164, IR 126/2/165 and IR 126/2/169.

 Meaning.
-The extract below clearly shows the application route in a white road, separated from the adjoining hereditaments by continuous colour-washed boundaries.
+The extract below clearly shows the application route partly as a white road, separated from the adjoining hereditaments by continuous colour-washed boundaries.
+The hereditaments for parcels 244 and 247 cannot be checked at present due to Covid19 so will be supplemented at a later date if supporting evidence is uncovered.
 Assessment.